 A preferred provider organization (PPO) is a type of insurance plan in which policyholders can receive care from in-network and non-network providers.
 PPO policyholders may receive some coverage for medical treatments and services provided by non-network physicians.
-However, most PPO plans offer better benefits and lower costs on treatments from in-network providers.
+However, most PPO plans offer better benefits and lower costs of treatments from in-network providers.

-A premium is the amount of money paid to an insurance provider each month in exchange for coverage.
+A premium is the amount of money that's paid to an insurance provider each month in exchange for coverage.
 Individuals or employers may be responsible for paying monthly premiums.